 Food and wine pairings

-Enjoy with a thick-cut steak with morel mushroom sauce, chicken liver salad, Provençal beef stew, leg of lamb, game, and meats in sauce...
+Enjoy it with a thick-cut steak with morel mushroom sauce, chicken liver salad, Provençal beef stew, leg of lamb, game, and meats in sauce...

 Decanter